bigcommerce/sass-style-guide/README.md

 Bigcommerce uses [SASS](http://sass-lang.com/) for style generation.

-Bigcommerce's naming conventions are heavily influenced by the SUIT CSS framework and align closely to [Medium](https://medium.com/@fat/mediums-css-is-actually-pretty-fucking-good-b8e2a6c78b06)'s thoughts on CSS.
+Bigcommerce’s naming conventions are heavily influenced by the SUIT CSS framework and align closely to [Medium](https://medium.com/@fat/mediums-css-is-actually-pretty-fucking-good-b8e2a6c78b06)’s thoughts on CSS.
 Which is to say, it relies on _structured class names_ and _meaningful hyphens_ (i.e., not using hyphens merely to separate words).
 This helps to work around the current limits of applying CSS to the DOM (i.e., the